Welcome to

 My

-friend, Ray Gallagher, owned a 2A3 amp like the one you see above, and
+friend, Ray Gallagher, owned a 2A3 amp like the one you see above, and when he

 heard the 300B, he had to have one.